 The Dish Honourable Mention 2019 VIVID Award

-Our work has been featured and profiled in publications such as Green Magazine, Inside Magazine, Grand Designs, The Age, Herald Sun, Domain, Wood Review and Design Milk.
+Our work has been profiled in publications such as Green Magazine, Inside Magazine, Grand Designs, The Age, Herald Sun, Domain, Wood Review and Design Milk.
 Pinch Noir bench also made a cameo appearance in Leigh Whannell’s (creator of the Saw franchise) 2018 motion picture sci-fi release, ‘Upgrade’.

 In 2018 were invited to exhibit at Craft Victoria's curated 'This is Not Memphis' exhibition, alongside the work of Adam Markowitz, Bern Chandley, Damien Wright, Daniel Poole, and Laura McCusker

 Director & Founder